 Out came the headlamps as we prepared our supper.
 We had cut it a bit close!

-We took very few pix this first afternoon, so intent were we on living up to the Albinger Bros. motto of gittin’ ‘er dun!
-In days to come, we would up the chill level and the pic count!
+We took very few pix this first afternoon, so intent on living up to the Albinger Bros. motto of gittin’ ‘er dun!
+We would up the chill level and the photo count in days to come!

 The pix here would be among the few with the colour of deciduous tree leaves in them.
-The closer you get to the Bay the fewer maples and birches there are; the pines and cedars and spruces take over completely.
+The closer you get to the Bay, the fewer maples and birches there are; the pines, cedars, and spruces take over completely.

 Day 1 – with its 4 p.m. start – had been a bit of a rush.
 Still, we had managed to put in 13 kilometers.
-As we sat on the rock patio on the side of our tent spot and sipped on our post-supper whiskey in the dark, we were already easing into that canoe trip groove.
-Day 2 with its great weather and eye-popping scenery would complete the transition.
+As we sat on the rock patio on the side of our tent spot and sipped on our post-supper whisky in the dark, we were already easing into that canoe trip groove.
+Day 2, with its great weather and eye-popping scenery, would complete the transition.